Get exclusive early access to Parade's Summer Black Friday, today only | CNN Underscored

 The Hoodie ($31.50, originally $45; yourparade.com)

-Parade’s comfort doesn’t stop with its underwear and bralettes; it’s popular hoodie features a soft cotton-blend and fleece interior to keep you warm and cozy — and it’s also included in the sale.
+Parade’s comfort doesn’t stop with its underwear and bralettes; its popular hoodie features a soft cotton blend and fleece interior to keep you warm and cozy — and it’s also included in the sale.

 Scoop Bralette ($19.60, originally $28; yourparade.com)

 If you’re looking for a sports bra style suited for every day, the Scoop Bralette is a solid choice.
-This bralette is made with the same AirBand to prevent tugging, but adds a bit more coverage and support around the bustline.
+This bralette is made with the same AirBand to prevent tugging but adds a bit more coverage and support around the bustline.

 Boyshorts ($6.30, originally $9; yourparade.com)